 As clients of Wasatch International Adoptions, you are entitled to the following rights:

-- The right to have freedom from potential harm or acts of violence to you or others.
+- Be free from potential harm or acts of violence.

 - Be free from abuse, neglect, mistreatment and fraud.

 - Communicate and visit with family, attorney, clergy, physician, counselor, or case manager, unless therapeutically contraindicated or court-restricted.